Preview of A Global Spring in 2022

 ABOUT THE AUTHOR

-Dr Maha Hosain Aziz is a professor, author and cartoonist focused on global risk & prediction in NYU's MA International Relations Program.
+Dr Maha Hosain Aziz is a professor, keynote speaker, author and cartoonist focused on global risk & prediction in NYU's MA International Relations Program.
 She is a risk expert in the World Economic Forum's Global Future Council; and on occasion she still consults via the world's first crowdsourced consultancy Wikistrat and other networks.
-Her 2016 political comic book, The Global Kid, won five awards (all profits to charity) and was a Top 16 Amazon US bestseller; its ten-time award-winning sequel with VR/AR elements launched in Dec 2021 with edtech partner Musemio and contributor AR Market, hitting top 10 on Amazon bestsellers list in the US, Australia and Singapore; her first book Future World Order is a Top 25 Amazon bestseller and won seven global awards (15% of profits went to her brother's memorial fund).
+Her 2016 political comic book, The Global Kid, won seven awards (all profits to charity) and was a Top 16 Amazon US bestseller; its ten-time award-winning sequel with VR/AR elements launched in Dec 2021 with edtech partner Musemio and contributor AR Market, hitting top 10 on Amazon bestsellers list in the US, Australia and Singapore; her first book Future World Order was a Top 15 Amazon US bestseller and won seven global awards (15% of profits went to her brother's memorial fund).
 She is a Jordanian-born Pakistani who grew up in the Middle East (Jordan, Saudi Arabia), Southeast Asia (Singapore, Malaysia), Europe (UK, Greece) and the US.
 And she is a social scientist trained at Brown (BA), Columbia (MA) and the LSE (MSc, PhD).

 ABOUT THE BOOKS

 Dr Aziz's books serve as a guide for readers to make better sense of the world at this sensitive turning point.
 FUTURE WORLD ORDER considers the tech-influenced global legitimacy crisis that will deepen in the 2020s.
-The book launched in 2019 at The Conduit and also in 2020 at the Commonwealth Secretariat in historic Marlborough House; it won two global awards and is a Top 25 Amazon bestseller.
+The book launched in 2019 at The Conduit and also in 2020 at the Commonwealth Secretariat in historic Marlborough House; it won seven global awards and is a Top 15 Amazon bestseller.
 15% of Dr Aziz’s profits go to her late brother's memorial fund, the Abid Aziz Fund, which supports charity Peace & Sport's Syrian refugee youth project in Jordan's Za'atari camp (video of the kids here).
 The 2023 sequel, A GLOBAL SPRING, considers more predictions for a post-pandemic era.
 Past interviews on the books: Scroll (2019), Hard News (2019), Asia Society (2020), Convoco Foundation (2022), Sales Pop!
 (2022), Common Denominator with Moshe Popack (2022), Eureka! podcast with BBC journalist Rick Edwards and scientist Dr Michael Brooks (2022); with more to come.

 REVIEWS OF FUTURE WORLD ORDER